mentegago/mentega-tts/README.md

 ## Not yet implemented
 - TTS will always ignore chat that starts with exclamation mark (`!`).
 No option to disable this filtering yet.
-- TTS only read the message, not username.
+- ~~TTS only read the message, not username.~~ TTS now reads username, however there's no way to disable this yet.
 - TTS limits to only 200 characters per message.
 - TTS chat queue limits to only 5 chats.
 If there are more chat entering the queue, it will remove the oldest one.
 No option to override yet.
-- When TTS is confused of which language to use, it will choose Indonesian voice as it's the most neutral one (sounds okay for both English and Japanese).
-No option to override it yet.
+- ~~When TTS is confused of which language to use, it will choose Indonesian voice as it's the most neutral one (sounds okay for both English and Japanese).
+No option to override it yet.~~ It will now just choose the most probable language between Indonesian, English, or Japanese.
 - Indonesian, English, and Japanese only.
 Cannot add or remove any of them.
 Theoretically it's possible to add other languages, but I haven't implemented it yet.
 I don't think I'll be implementing it anytime soon.

 ## Contributing